NHDNUG/nhdnug.github.io/_drafts/2013-01-17-Best-practices-of-a-Software-Craftsmen.md

 ---
 date : 2013-01-17
-title : Best practices of a Software Craftsmen description : Best practices of a Software Craftsmen – Skills that took years to learn location : Lone Star College - Montgomery speaker : Devlin Liles bio : Devlin Liles is a Principal Consultant at Improving Enterprises and a passionate technologist.
+title : Best practices of a Software Craftsmen description : Best practices of a Software Craftsm location : Lone Star College - Montgomery speaker : Devlin Liles bio : Devlin Liles is a Principal Consultant at Improving Enterprises and a passionate technologist.
 Devlin prides himself on staying a generalist, but his passion in development is data and its interactions.
 These passions gained him the recognition of Microsoft as an MVP of Data Platform Development awardee.